shaharke/bootleg/README.md

 These phases will be executed sequentially during startup, after which the application will be ready to run.

-The main different between Bootleg and Bootable is that Bootleg works with promises to evaluate the execution of phases.
+The main difference between Bootleg and Bootable is that Bootleg works with promises to evaluate the execution of phases.